Donations, Provostial Guidelines on

-- The terms and conditions governing the use of donations are matters of public record, except for information which is personal or proprietary, in accordance with the University’s Policy on Access to Information and Protection of Privacy.
-A list of all donations of $250,000 or over will be provided by the Vice-President and Chief Development Officer on a quarterly basis to the Business Board and the Academic Board.
+- The terms and conditions governing the use of donations are matters of public record, except for information which is personal or proprietary, in accordance with the Freedom of Information and Protection of Privacy Act.
+A list of all donations of $250,000 or over will be provided by the Vice-President, Advancement, on a quarterly basis to the Business Board and the Academic Board.

 - Where agreements contain provision for advisory boards and committees, the University will create such advisory bodies with the agreement of the relevant academic unit or units, and these bodies will conduct themselves under the understandings expressed in the Provost’s Statement on the Role of Advisory Bodies.
 Other forms of advice from donors will respect the policies and procedures of the University.